manilabay/dot-graphviz/diagrams/mt-challenge-solution/README.md

 * Blue arrows represent internal processing traffic
 * Red arrows represent update/release traffic

-All the items starting with aws_* are AWS resources
+All the items starting with aws_<any> are AWS resources

 At the Application Elastic load balancers(aws_aelb) and ECS tier it could be multiplexed in to multiple albs and ecs nodes depends of the deep details and requirements for the project.
 I ommit to draw multiple albs and ecs nodes to do the graph basic.